JoshuaChick/Yolov8StereoDepth/README.md

 ![alt text](https://github.com/JoshuaChick/Yolov8StereoDepth/blob/main/ReadMeImages/HardCodedVariablesCameraFOVDistance.png?raw=true)

 If you are using two separate cameras ensure that the l and r variables are being set to the left and right image respectively.
-Then set the stereoscopic camera resolution, then set the fov's and distance between cameras.
+Then set the stereoscopic camera resolution (as if they were combined side by side), then set the fov's and distance between cameras.

 ![alt text](https://github.com/JoshuaChick/Yolov8StereoDepth/blob/main/ReadMeImages/landrImagesCode.png?raw=true)